You are now in the main content area

 Giving

-Migration has always been part of human history, and in the 21st century, it continues to shape societies in Canada and around the world.
-People move for many reasons - to work, to study, to reunite with family, or to find safety and stability - and their movement has political, social, and cultural impact on both receiving countries and countries of origin.
+Migration is as old as humanity itself.
+In the 21st century, it continues to shape societies in Canada and around the world.
+People move for many reasons - to work, to study, to reunite with family, or to find safety and stability - and their movement has political, social, and cultural impacts on both receiving countries and countries of origin.

 But we can’t do it alone.